 Delegates attending the regional and intravenous access boutique workshop will be taught standardized techniques and protocols endorsed NYSORA key opinion leaders worldwide.
 Faculty selected for the workshops are some of the best instructors and clinicians recognized for their expertise in regional anesthesia.
 They will present a consistent, agreed-upon NYSORA format that offers the clearest possible instruction.

-The regional and intravenous access boutique workshop include state of the art 3D virtual cadaver imaging and top-quality personalized instruction by internationally renowned instructors.
+The regional and intravenous access boutique workshop includes state of the art 3D virtual cadaver imaging and top-quality personalized instruction by internationally renowned instructors.
 Boutique workshops became even better this year with the introduction of NYSORA’s proprietary new ULTRASOUND SIMULATORS – the most sophisticated tissue simulators to-date.

 Regional and intravenous access workshop – Learning Objectives